lah7/sims2-ui-inspector/README.md

 ## What about other Maxis games?

 This tool was designed for The Sims 2's UI format.
-While it _might_ work for other Maxis games such as SimCity 4, this isn't tested nor supported at this time.
+While it _might_ work for other Maxis games such as SimCity 4, this isn't tested or supported at this time.

 ## License